xebialabs/integration-server-gradle-plugin/documentation/docs/deploy/installation.md

 * Docker Compose
 * Gradle 6+

+If you want to provision a kubernetes cluster on cloud then you have to have Terraform pre-installed on your machine.

 ## Add the plugin

 In the root file **build.gradle** of your project define a plugin dependency like this: